 Argentine-American violist Aimée McAnulty is a recent graduate of the University of Michigan, having studied with Yizhak Schotten and has recently been accepted to the University of Colorado-Boulder, to study under the world-renowned violist Geraldine Walther.
 She has participated in masterclasses with many accomplished artists, including Atar Arad, Stephen Wyrczynski, and Michelle LaCourse.
 She has performed at the Eastern Sierra Symphony Chamber Festival, Idyllwild Summer Academy, Gold Coast Chamber Music Festival, Montecito International Music Festival, Boston University Tanglewood Institute, and is an active chamber music coach; working with young musicians at the Pasadena Conservatory Chamber Music Intensive.
 In Southern California, Aimée was a member of the Colburn Conservatory Chamber and Youth Orchestras, was principal violist of the Olympia Youth Orchestra, and was a featured soloist.
 Aimée was recently awarded with fellowships at the Great Lakes Chamber Music Festival and Aspen Music Festival.
 Aimée hopes to inspire younger generations to use their talents collaboratively, and is an enthusiastic advocate for chamber music, new music, and solo repertoire.

 Born in Caracas, Venezuela, Pedro Sanchez was the winner of the Emil Friedman Cello Competition of Venezuela in 2010.
 As a soloist, he has appeared with the Virtuosi de Caracas and Arcos Juveniles de Caracas and has performed under Maestros Simon Rattle, Gustavo Dudamel and Tan Dun, among others.
-In Venezuela, Pedro’s education was centered in the Emil Friedman Conservatory and School, and he was trained through "El Sistema”.
-In the United States, he has attended the Interlochen Arts Academy, the Eastman School, the University of Michigan and has been selected for summer festivals such as Meadowmount, the Chautauqua Institution, The Bowdoin Festival and Center Stage Strings.
-Throughout his career Pedro has studied with Astrid Schween, Alan Harris, Clive Greensmith, Richard Aaron and is currently studying under professor Anthony Elliott at University of Michigan, he has also performed recitals in Africa, South America and the US.
-He is a faculty member for the University of Michigan's String Preparatory Academy and also the Michigan Artist Citizen program.
-Inspired by El Sistema, this program brings free education to a very diverse community of kids in Ann Arbor.
-Pedro was appointed principal cello for UofM's University Symphony Orchestra for the 2017-2018 season.
+In Venezuela, Pedro’s education was centered in the Emil Friedman Conservatory and School, and he was trained through “El Sistema”.
+In the United States, he has attended the Interlochen Arts Academy, the Eastman School, the University of Michigan, The University of Colorado-Boulder and has been selected for summer festivals such as Meadowmount, the Chautauqua Institution, The Bowdoin Festival, Aspen Music Festival and School, Center Stage Strings and Colorado Music Festival, among others.
+Throughout his career Pedro has studied with Astrid Schween, Alan Harris, Clive Greensmith, Richard Aaron, Anthony Elliott and he is currently studying under Hungarian cellist András Fejér of the Takács Quartet.
+He has also performed recitals in Africa, South America and the US.
+He was a faculty member for the University of Michigan’s String Preparatory Academy and also the Michigan Artist Citizen, a program Inspired by El Sistema that brings free education to a very diverse community of kids in Ann Arbor.